fnproject/flow/docs/API.md

 --01ead4a5-7a67-4703-ad02-589886e00923--
 ```

+#### Encapsulation of the result

+As explained above, because of the `fn` contract the actual HTTP response that the completer will see is serialized in the body of the 'wrapper' HTTP response returned by the functions platform.

 #### Successful Result

 If the execution of the closure succeeds, the runtime must include the header `FnProject-ResultStatus: success`.